mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

           ``replicationSpec`` is deprecated.
 Use ``replicationSpecs``.

        Configuration of each region in a multi-region cluster.
-Each element in this document represents a region where |service|
+Each element in this object represents a region where |service|
        deploys your cluster.

        For single-region clusters, you can either specify the ``providerSettings.regionName`` and ``replicationFactor``, *or*
-       you can use the ``replicationSpec`` document to define a single region.
+       you can use the ``replicationSpec`` object to define a single region.

        For multi-region clusters, omit the